Women in government: National parliaments

 The proportion of women in national parliaments around the world is growing, but they are still underrepresented.
-As of April 1, 2019, the global average of women in national assemblies is 24.3 percent.
-At the same time, large differences exist between countries, e.g. Sri Lanka has quite low female participation rates in parliament compared with Rwanda, Cuba, and Bolivia, where female representation rates are the highest.
-Three of the top ten countries in 2019 were in Latin America (Bolivia, Cuba, and Mexico), and the Americans have seen the greatest aggregate change over the past 20 years.
+As of 2026, the global average of women in national assemblies is just over 27%; in 2019, that average was 24.3 percent.
+At the same time, large differences exist between countries, e.g. Sri Lanka has quite low female participation rates in parliament compared with Rwanda, Cuba, and Nicaragua, where female representation rates are the highest.
+Three of the top ten countries in 2019 were in Latin America (Bolivia, Cuba, and Mexico), and the Americas have seen the greatest aggregate change over the past 20 years.
+In 2026, Latin American countries made up five of the top ten countries (Bolivia, Cuba, Mexico, Nicaragua and Costa Rica).

+In 2007, researchers noted that "although women's representation in Latin America, Africa, and the West progressed slowly until 1995, in the most recent decade, these regions show substantial growth, doubling their previous percentage".

 Out of 192 countries listed in descending order by the percentage of women in the lower or single house, the top 20 countries with the greatest representation of women in national parliaments are (figures reflect information as of January 1, 2020; a – represents a unicameral legislature with no upper house):